CiprianRad/VendingMachineCLIAppSimulator/README.md

 # C++ Vending Machine Simulator

 A fully functional, console-based Vending Machine simulator written in C++.
-Built with a robust Layered Object-Oriented Architecture (Domain, Repository, Service, Controller, UI), this project demonstrates clean code practices, memory management using smart pointers, robust exception handling, and comprehensive unit testing.

-## 🚀 Features
+## Features

 * **File-Based Persistence**: Loads products, their quantities, and the machine's initial cash float (banknotes) directly from `.txt` files.
 * **Dynamic Inventory Management**: Tracks the exact quantity of each product.
 Prevents purchasing if an item is out of stock.